ecoyield-io/docs/how-it-works/how_investments_are_vetted.md

 EcoYield creates a layered, robust investment vetting process that balances speed with accuracy, and vision with accountability.

-✨ The result: Investors know that every vault they participate in is backed by due diligence, transparent modelling, and expert oversight not hype.
+Investors know that every vault they participate in is backed by due diligence, transparent modelling, and expert oversight not hype.